Links as a Ranking Factor

 In summary, our aggregated view shows a very powerful correlation between links and ranking position.

 Links and ranking position are highly correlated.

 How Do Google’s Major Ranking Factors Interact?

-There are two major reasons why this is the case:
+There are two major reasons for this:

-1. Relevance and Content Quality are Big Factors
+1. Relevance and Content Quality Are Big Factors

-2. Other Algorithms Come Into Play:
+2. Additional Algorithms Come Into Play

 - Local search results